fraudwrd/fraudwrd/pages/about.md

 # **About Me**

 Hello!
-I am fraudwrd, or fraud for short,<br>
+I am fraudwrd, or fraud for short.
 I have been on the internet for some time now, and it has been an exceptional experience!
-During my time online however, I have learned a variety of skills that may be of interest to anyone reading this wanting to hire me for their studio.<br>
+During my time online however, I have learned a variety of skills that may be of interest to anyone reading this wanting to hire me for their studio.
+Below, you can find what I am most skilled at, and you can find some of my work displaying these skills in the 'work' portion of my website.
-I love doing management related duties and managing groups, but handling all the boring paperwork is a fun pastime to me!<br>
-I also pride myself in my moderation skills.
-I, as passionate as I am about law enforcement, maintain a non-bias, compassionate standpoint when it comes to moderation.<br>
-I can also brew up some pretty nice liveries!
-I normally don't do this outside of my own servers, but as long as the request comes with compensation I'll consider it.
-You can find some of my livery work in the "My work" portion of this website.<br>
-Finally, if you've made it to here, I like to see myself as an experienced vehicle tuner who primarily works with A-Chassis and is constantly working to make vehicles feel as realistic as possible within Roblox!

 <div class="row">
 {% include about/skills.html title="Management Skills" source=site.data.other-skills %}